LakshSingla/prolog-assignment/final/README.txt

 	None		Decimal numbers

-Further, expressions can be of the following forms:
+Further, all expressions (except IPv4 expressions) can be of the following forms:

 	TYPE 					EXAMPLE